Aluminium joining

-Aluminium alloys are often chosen due to their high strength-to-weight ratio, corrosion resistance, low cost, high thermal and electrical conductivity.
+Aluminium alloys are often used due to their high strength-to-weight ratio, corrosion resistance, low cost, high thermal and electrical conductivity.
 There are a variety of techniques to join aluminium including mechanical fasteners, welding, adhesive bonding, brazing, soldering and friction stir welding (FSW), etc. Various techniques are used based on the cost and strength required for the joint.
-In addition, process combinations can be performed to provide means for difficult to join assemblies and to reduce certain process limitations.
+In addition, process combinations can be performed to provide means for difficult-to-join assemblies and to reduce certain process limitations.

 Mechanical fasteners

 A simple and cheap method to join aluminium is using mechanical fasteners (i.e. bolts and nuts).
 Normally a hole is drilled into the base material and a fastener is placed inside.
 This type of joiner requires some type of overlapping material for a joint to be made.
 Aluminium rivets or bolts and nuts can be used; however, high-stress applications would require higher strength fastener material such as steel.
 This could lead to galvanic corrosion of different materials which have varying electrochemical potential.
 Significant corrosion would weaken the assembly over time and possibly lead to failure.
 In addition, different materials could result in thermal fatigue cracking from differing coefficients of thermal expansion.
 As the assembly is repeatedly heated stresses can build up and enlarge the mounting hole.
 A common place mechanical fasteners are used is riveting of aluminium panels on airplane exteriors.